 1. Where Might Programmers Wear Formal Dress?

 First up, formal dress.
 What do I mean by this?
-Formal dress is what you’d expect to see at weddings or other swanky, important events.
-Jackets, slacks, and ties for men, and dresses for women.
+Formal dress is what you’d expect to see at weddings or other swanky, important events: jackets, slacks, ties, dresses, and the like.

 If you flash back to the 1960s, this was common work attire.
-In the 2010s, not so much.
+Nowadays, not so much.
 Very few companies require this style of dress.
 In fact, it’d be legitimately weird in most places to dress this way, unless you were interviewing.
-And, maybe it’s still weird even then.
+And maybe it’s still weird even then.

 If you’re a programmer, that’s probably even more true.
-When you see formal dress in the 2010s, it’s bankers, lawyers, detectives, and government officials.
+When you see formal dress nowadays, it’s bankers, lawyers, detectives, and government officials.
 It’s usually not Josh the Java programmer.

 2. Where Might Programmers Go Business Casual?